/ astro-integrations / How to Use Prismic with Astro: Complete Guide

 Prismic is a headless page builder and CMS built around "slices," which are reusable content components that editors can mix and match to build pages.
 If you have worked with other headless CMS platforms and found the content modeling too rigid, Prismic's slice-based approach will feel refreshing.
 Paired with Astro, you get a fast static site with content that non-technical editors can manage through a clean visual interface.

 The integration works by fetching content from Prismic's API at build time, letting Astro generate static pages from your CMS data.
-No official Astro integration exists, but Prismic's JavaScript client makes the connection simple.
+There is no dedicated @prismicio/astro package, so this guide uses Prismic's framework-agnostic JavaScript client (@prismicio/client), which makes the connection simple.

 Prerequisites

-npm create astro@latest) - A Prismic account with a repository created (free tier available, paid plans start at $100/mo)
+• A Prismic account with a repository created (a free tier is available)

 Installation